agarrharr/2048-mini/readme.md

 - Make the new tile appear after the other tiles are finished moving and animated it in
 - End the game if the board gets filled up
 - Say "You won!" if 2048 is reached
-- Ability to move with the keyboard arrows

 Copyright
 =====================